zincio/apidocs/source/includes/_object_reference.md

-merchant_order_id | String | The corresponding order identifier for which tracking was obtained. carrier | String | (Optional) The logistics carrier that was used to ship the package. tracking_number | String | (Optional) The tracking number from the logistics carrier. product_id | String | (Optional) The corresponding product for which tracking was obtained.
+merchant_order_id | String | The corresponding order identifier for which tracking was obtained. carrier | String | (Optional) The logistics carrier that was used to ship the package. tracking_number | String | (Optional) The tracking number from the logistics carrier. tracking_url | String | (Optional) The tracking url that can be used to find the carrier and tracking number for a package. product_id | String | (Optional) The corresponding product for which tracking was obtained.